 Some I have tried include

 The classic and still the biggest in terms of hypothetical market cap.

 Bitcoin is what banking looked like in the middle ages — “here’s your libertarian paradise, have a nice day.”

-That comparison may be more nuanced than the author intended.
+That comparison may be subtler than the author intended.

 Mr. Lee said the Chinese took quickly to Bitcoin for several reasons.
 For one thing, the Chinese government had strictly limited other potential investment avenues, giving citizens a hunger for new assets.
 Also, Mr. Lee said, the Chinese loved the volatile price of Bitcoin, which gave the fledgling currency network the feeling of online gambling, a very popular activity in China. …